Narrative: In cultural storytelling

-A narrative can take on the shape of a story, which gives listeners an entertaining and collaborative avenue for acquiring knowledge.
-Many cultures use storytelling as a way to record histories, myths, and values.
-These stories can be seen as living entities of narrative among cultural communities, as they carry the shared experience and history of the culture within them.
+A narrative gives listeners an entertaining and collaborative avenue for acquiring knowledge.
+All human cultures use storytelling as a way to record their histories, myths, and values, with the oldest and majority form being oral storytelling.
+These stories can be seen as evolving entities among cultural communities that carry the shared experience and history of the culture within them.

+While storytelling is often a form of entertainment and recreation, it can also be instructional or educational.
+During people's childhoods, narratives are often used to guide them on: proper behavior, history, formation of a communal identity, and values from their culture's standpoint, which anthropologists explicitly study today, for instance, in the communities of indigenous people.
+With regard to oral tradition, narratives consist of everyday speech where the performer has the licence to recontextualise the story to a particular audience, often to a younger generation, and are contrasted with epics which consist of formal speech and are usually learned word for word.

 Stories are often used within indigenous cultures in order to share knowledge to the younger generation.
 Due to indigenous narratives leaving room for open-ended interpretation, native stories often engage children in the storytelling process so that they can make their own meaning and explanations within the story.
 This promotes holistic thinking among native children, which works toward merging an individual and world identity.
 Such an identity upholds native epistemology and gives children a sense of belonging as their cultural identity develops through the sharing and passing on of stories.

 For example, a number of indigenous stories are used to illustrate a value or lesson.
 In the Western Apache tribe, stories can be used to warn of the misfortune that befalls people when they do not follow acceptable behavior.
 One story speaks to the offense of a mother's meddling in her married son's life.
 In the story, the Western Apache tribe is under attack from a neighboring tribe, the Pimas.
 The Apache mother hears a scream.
 Thinking it is her son's wife screaming, she tries to intervene by yelling at him.
 This alerts the Pima tribe to her location, and she is promptly killed due to intervening in her son's life.